Yapp telescope

+Greenwich

-It was ordered from Grubb Parsons in 1931 by the Royal Observatory, Greenwich, and installed in a new dome building there.
+The telescope was ordered from Grubb Parsons in 1931 by the Royal Observatory, Greenwich, and installed in a new dome building there.
 With a reflecting mirror 36 inches wide (91 cm) and a focal length of 4.57 meters (15 ft), it was the largest telescope in use at the Observatory in Greenwich until the late 1950s.
 Instruments for the Yapp reflector included two spectrographs, but also had an option for an eyepiece.
 It was overall a Cassegrain reflecting design on an equatorial mounting, and it had a 6-inch guide telescope also.
-One of the spectrographs was made by Adam Hilger, Ltd., and was delivered in 1937.
+One of the spectrographs was made by Adam Hilger, Ltd, and was delivered in 1937.

 The telescope was inaugurated on 2 June 1934 (Visitation day), opened by the First Lord of the Admiralty.
 The Royal Astronomer was there and noted that it had been 40 years since a large telescope was added to the observatory.
 The Yapp building dome was completed in 1932, and the telescope is located in area called the Christie Enclosure in Greenwich Park, with the building about 350 yards (320 meters) east of the main Observatory buildings.

 The drive for the equatorial, as well as dome rotation was done with electric motors.
 The original Yapp dome building at Greenwich was red brick, with a dome of iron lattice with paper mache covered with copper.

+Herstmonceux

 In the late 1950s the telescope was taken down and moved to Herstmonceux (the whole institution was being relocated) where it was put in Dome B.

-The Yapp dome building was taken down and sent to the Royal Observatory, Cape of Good Hope to house the planned Elizabeth telescope.
+The Yapp dome building in Greenwich was taken down and sent to the Royal Observatory, Cape of Good Hope to house the planned Elizabeth telescope.